The Upstairs Downstairs Bears: Production

 Illustrator and teddy bear collector Carol Lawson was reportedly inspired to create the franchise when she came across "a 'downstairs' bear dressed as a maid".
 It follows in the vein of the similarly-titled 1971 ITV drama Upstairs, Downstairs, which also features the stories of two families living together under one townhouse roof.

 Production of the series began in late 1998, with an anticipated budget of US$3 million.
 By early 2000, this had increased to US$3.7 million, similar to that of comparable children's television.
 The cost per episode was $430,000 as of October that year.

 Egmont Imagination headquarters in Denmark handled construction of the puppets and backgrounds, which were then sent to the FilmFair studio in London for filming.

 Broadcast

 The Upstairs Downstairs Bears was first broadcast in English on CITV in the United Kingdom on April 9, 2001.
 On Teletoon in Canada, it originally aired from September 3, 2001 to December 7, 2001.
-In the United States, it was broadcast on Smile of a Child TV.
+In the United States, it was broadcast on Smile.

 On the French-language Canadian channel Télétoon, it was aired as Les oursons du square Théodore.
 Internationally, it was also seen on Minimax in Hungary, and Hop!
 Channel in Israel.

 Czech Television's ČT Déčko has made the full series available for digital streaming.